Nosver/E-GreenGrocer-Application/README.md

 ### 9. Run table.sql file to initialize the database.

 ### 10. Click on the Run button to execute the project on Eclipse.

+### !!
+Note that the default owner email is sami@mail.com and the password is 123456. !!